opencollective/opencollective-frontend/rfcs/003-double-entry-ledger.md

 ## Goals

 1. Increase accuracy of the ledger
-   1. [ ] Create collective type "Payment Method"
+   1. [ ] Create collective type "Payment Provider"
    2. [ ] Create separate transactions for fees
 2. Make it easier to build new features that depend on data from the ledger